syardumi/docker-laravel/README.md

 Installing Laravel
 ------------------

-Laravel is not bundled in the Docker image.
-Laravel, or your own application, need to be installed manually:
+Laravel (the skeleton framework for an app) is not bundled in the Docker image.
+Laravel skeleton, or your own application, need to be installed manually:

 *In the container*: